SPD ERISA Summary Plan Description and 5500 reporting requirements

 A welfare benefit plan includes any of the following group benefits: health, life, dental, vision, disability insurance plans, flexible spending accounts (FSAs), health reimbursement accounts (HRAs), employee assistance plans (EAPs), and other fringe benefit plans where the employer contributes to the cost.

 With the introduction of the Affordable Care Act, ERISA SPD requirements are receiving new attention and enforcement.
-Employers are required to provide a SPD for each plan or they can use an SPD wrap document to include all welfare benefit plans.
+Employers are required to provide an SPD for each plan.
+Subsequently, they can use an SPD wrap document to include all welfare benefit plans.

 Who Must Comply with ERISA

-ERISA requires that a SPD is distributed to covered participants within 90 days after becoming newly covered by a plan, or within 120 days of a new plan being established.
-An updated SPD must be furnished to all covered participants every five years, and every 10 years even if the SPD has not changed.
+ERISA requires that an SPD is distributed to covered participants within 90 days after coverage begins, or within 120 days of a new program established.
+An updated SPD must be furnished to all included participants every five years and every ten years, even if the SPD has not changed.

-An employer should be prepared to prove it furnished a SPD to participants in a way “reasonably calculated to ensure actual receipt,” using a method “likely to result in full distribution.”
-Acceptable methods of delivery include: first-class mail, hand-delivery, and electronic distribution, if the employees have access to computers in the workplace and can print a copy easily.
+An employer should be able to prove they furnished an SPD to participants in a way “reasonably calculated to ensure actual receipt.”
+Using a method “likely to result in full distribution.”

 Summary of Material Modifications

 It’s necessary to communicate any change in your plan that materially affects the design or pricing to participants in a Summary of Material Modifications (SMM).
 The SMM must be distributed to covered participants within 210 days after the end of the plan year.